 For a trail that has it all, try Caddo Trail at Stewart Creek.
 At 1.1 miles, it’s not overly challenging, it’s lined with trees for shade, and there’s art along the trail.
 There’s even a bike lane from Caddo Trail to 5th Street Patio Café if you’ve worked up an appetite or want to cool down and enjoy a tasty coffee beverage with dad.

-There’s still plenty of golf to be played for Father’s Day this year, including a round on the Fazio Course, designed by the legendary Tom Fazio.
+There’s plenty of golf to be played throughout Frisco, including a round on the Fazio Course, designed by the legendary Tom Fazio.
 Find this course at The Westin Stonebriar Golf Resort & Spa.
+Have a group who might not be up for the full 18?
+Rent the Topgolf Swing Suite for some indoor virtual game fun.
+With a massive screen and a selection of exciting golf, baseball, and hockey games, the Topgolf Swing Suite delivers a one-of-a-kind simulation that's fun for golfers and non-golfers.

 Play in the Park

 It can be tricky to find an activity that everyone in the family will love.
 Hanging out in a park is always a winning idea for free Frisco fun.
-They’re perfect for taking a walk, snapping a photo for Instagram, going fishing, cooling off in a swimming hole, or burning off some energy on a playground.
+They’re perfect for taking a walk, snapping a photo for Instagram, going fishing, discovering unique sights, or burning off some energy on a playground.
 For a stroll, scenic spot for family photos, and more, stop by Central Park.
 It’s loved by residents and is a must-see for visitors.
 Admire the pond, running brook, and walking trails.
 It’s also where you’ll find Cattle Drive, an outdoors public art installation with life-sized bronze sculptures of longhorn steers and cowboys on horseback depicting life on the Shawnee Trail.

 Visit Arizona, New Mexico, and Colorado Without Leaving Frisco